Slimbook-Team/samsung/README.md

 - After that we will have to restart the computer and we should have updated the FW.

-( You can chek firmware version with this comand: sudo smartctl --xall /dev/nvme0n1 | grep -i firmware )
+PS: You can chek firmware version with this comand: sudo smartctl --xall /dev/nvme0n1 | grep -i firmware